odrodrig/DevOpsWorkshop/README.md

 # DevOpsWorkshop
 A DevOps workshop showing the basics of Jenkins and CI/CD pipelines.

-In this workshop we will be creating a CI/CD pipeline using Jenkins in a Docker container running on Play With Docker.
+In this workshop we will be creating a CI/CD pipeline using Jenkins in the IBM Kubernetes Service.
 This pipeline will first use Node Package Manager to build a node application and then run the Jslint tool to check for javascript syntax errors.
 In the next stage a Docker image containing the node application will be built and pushed to a public docker registry on Docker Hub.
-Lastly, a container with the node application will be deployed to Play With Docker using the latest image from Docker Hub that was pushed in the previous step.
+Lastly, a container with the node application will be deployed to kubernetes using the latest image from Docker Hub that was pushed in the previous step.

 ## Prerequisites

 Before we get started there are a few prerequisites that are required for this workshop to go smoothly.

-- Ensure that you are able to access Play With Docker
 - Have an account on Docker Hub
+- Have an account on IBM Cloud
 - A github account
 - Git cli
+- ibmcloud cli
+- kubectl cli

+## Steps

+### Clone

 1. Fork this repo
     1. In this repo, click on **fork** button at the top right of the page.
 This will create your own copy of the repo that you can modify.